José Peseiro: Return to Portugal

-On 18 January 2016, after cutting ties with the Egyptian side, Peseiro replaced Julen Lopetegui at FC Porto.
-Even though the third position the team occupied at the time of the Spaniard's dismissal was still secured, he collected more losses than his predecessor, and also lost the final of the Taça de Portugal to former team Braga, on penalties.
+On 18 January 2016, after cutting ties with the Egyptian side, Peseiro replaced Julen Lopetegui at Porto.
+Even though the third position they occupied at the time of the Spaniard's dismissal was still secured, he collected more losses than his predecessor, and also lost the final of the Taça de Portugal to his former team Braga, on penalties.

-On 6 June 2016, Peseiro signed a two-year deal with precisely Braga.
-On 14 December, following consecutive home defeats that resulted in elimination from the Europa League and the Portuguese Cup, respectively at the hands of FC Shakhtar Donetsk (2–4) and S.C.
-Covilhã (1–2), he was fired.
+On 6 June 2016, Peseiro signed a two-year deal with Braga.
+On 14 December, following consecutive home defeats that resulted in elimination from the Europa League and the Portuguese Cup, respectively at the hands of Shakhtar Donetsk (4–2) and Covilhã (2–1), he was fired.

-Peseiro returned to the UAE in January 2017 with Sharjah FC, and was sacked nine months later after a poor start to the new season.
-The following February, he went home to sign a contract at Vitória S.C. until June 2019, which he rescinded by mutual agreement a year early.
+Peseiro returned to the UAE in January 2017 with Sharjah, and was sacked nine months later after a poor start to the new season.
+The following February, he went home to sign a contract at Vitória de Guimarães until June 2019, which he rescinded by mutual agreement a year early.

-In July 2018, Peseiro returned to Sporting after 13 years away, assuming the reins at a club that had lost several key players following fan violence and whose previous manager Siniša Mihajlović lasted nine days in the job.
-On 1 November, following poor overall performances and a 1–2 home loss against G.D.
-Estoril Praia for the group stage of the Taça da Liga, he was relieved of his duties.
+In July 2018, Peseiro returned to Sporting after 13 years away, assuming the reins at a club that had lost several key players following fan violence, and whose previous manager Siniša Mihajlović lasted just nine days in the job.
+On 1 November, following poor overall performances and a 1–2 home loss against Estoril in the group stage of the Taça da Liga, he was relieved of his duties.

 Venezuela

 Peseiro returned to national team duties on 4 February 2020, being appointed by Venezuela after the resignation of Rafael Dudamel.
 He made his debut on 9 October in a 3–0 loss away to Colombia in 2022 FIFA World Cup qualification; the opponents were led by compatriot Carlos Queiroz.

-At the 2021 Copa América in Brazil, Venezuela was eliminated from the group stage with two draws and two defeats; Peseiro was praised by pundit Tim Vickery for achieving those results despite a spate of COVID-19 infections and virus-related travel restrictions that kept key forward Salomón Rondón in China.
+At the 2021 Copa América in Brazil, Venezuela was eliminated from the group stage with two draws and two defeats; Peseiro was praised by pundit Tim Vickery for achieving those results, despite a spate of COVID-19 infections and virus-related travel restrictions that kept key forward Salomón Rondón in China.
 He resigned in August, having not been paid for over a year amidst the South American country's economic crisis.

 Nigeria

 On 29 December 2021, Peseiro reached a verbal agreement with the Nigeria Football Federation to replace Gernot Rohr at the helm of the national team.
 He was supposed to travel to the 2021 Africa Cup of Nations in Cameroon, but strictly as an "observer" while interim manager Augustine Eguavoen led the side to the last 16; the deal eventually fell through, as Eguavoen was retained at the end of the tournament.

 On 15 May 2022, Peseiro was finally appointed as the new head coach.
+He finished runner-up in the 2023 Africa Cup of Nations, losing 2–1 to hosts Ivory Coast; subsequently, he was awarded the Order of the Niger by president Bola Tinubu.

+Peseiro left his position on 1 March 2024.